GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   <details data-is-open="true" data-is-size="medium">
    <summary>Set up security verification for TechPass account</summary>

-    1. Select the appropriate option and follow the instructions on your mobile phone to set up the authenticator app
+    1. Select the appropriate option and follow the instructions on your mobile phone to set up the authenticator app:

     - To install Microsoft Authenticator, download and install it on your [Microsoft phone](https://www.microsoft.com/en-sg/store/apps/windows-phone), [Android phone](https://play.google.com/store/apps?hl=en&amp;gl=US) or [iOS phone](https://www.apple.com/app-store/).
     - To use a different authenticator, click **I want to use a different authenticator app**.